waqarbaig6133/waqarbaig6133/README.md

 - 👋 Hi, <em>I’m Waqar Abbas Baig</em>
-- 👀 I will be studying at Concordia University and persue a Bachelors in Computer Science
+- 👀 I study at Concordia University for a Bachelors in Computer Science
-- 🌱 I’m currently learning Web dev for a project, API calling, DSA
+- 🌱 I’m currently doing some CV, Database and Machine Learning for a Vehicle Image Classifier.
 - 📫 How to reach me: <a href = "https://www.linkedin.com/in/waqar-abbas-baig-4939472b1/">Linkedin</a> <a href = "waqar.baig6133@gmail.com">Email</a>

-Tech Stack: <b>C</b>, <b>Python</b>
+Tech Stack: <b>C</b>, <b>Python, Java</b>